 The above #ShowYourStripes graphic, created by Professor Ed Hawkins (University of Reading), is a visual representation of the change in the global temperature over the past 100+ years.
 It serves as a stark indicator of the extent to which we are impacting the planet and the speed at which this change is happening.

 The combined effect of anthropogenic climate change and biodiversity loss is one of the biggest challenges facing humanity.
 People, communities and societies around the world are already suffering the consequences.
 Crops are failing due to extreme droughts.
 Families are being driven from their flooded land caused by rising sea level.
 Wildfire seasons are lengthening.
 Wildlife species are going extinct as a direct cause of changes to the climate and loss of wild spaces.
 This is happening now.
 It will get worse but there is hope if we act.

 Greta Thunberg, the Swedish student who brought about the climate and ecological crisis school pupil strikes all around the world, gave a talk on why she has taken a stand.

-Some of the best solutions to the climate breakdown already exist in the natural world.
-Namely, trees.
+Some of the best solutions to the climate breakdown already exist in the natural world, such as trees, peat and seagrass.
 See the video below for more information on natural climate solutions also featuring Greta Thunberg.

 For a closer look at the influence of climate change on the environment, if you have access to it, watch “A Life on Our Planet” and “Our Planet” on Netflix.
 There is an associated website for the latter which contains clips like the following which summarise well the actions we all need to take to tackle this issue.